yashumayank/unreleased/README.md

-# CV_code
+# Bachelors+Masters_projects
-code mentioned in the CV
+This is a dummy repo consisting of some of the code from my Bachelor and Master studies.